CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 The user asks for one option without alternatives — AI gives one option and then a “better” one.
 On the surface, this looks helpful.
 Functionally, it crosses the boundary.

 That is why a response can be relevant by topic and still wrong by vector.

+At the practical level, Silent Interception usually appears through three structural forms: mode shift, when AI performs the task in a different mode than the one set by the user; boundary violation, when AI adds, improves, extends, or continues beyond the permitted action; and status substitution, when a paraphrase, proposal, reconstruction, or AI-added element is presented as if it had the status of a source, accepted version, or completed execution.

 ## The Operational Boundary of a Command
 Every precise command contains not only an action, but also a boundary of permissible execution.